If a radiator cap goes bad, it can be replaced by most DIY type individuals.

-Remember never to remove a radiator cap while the engine is hot as the cap is under pressure, and boiling water can spray out.
+Remember to never to remove a radiator cap while the engine is hot as the cap is under pressure, and boiling water can spray out.

 Only remove the cap when the engine is cold so the pressure has dissipated.

 What is the Function of a Radiator Cap?

 It does this with a spring-loaded plunger or spring that has a set pressure point to give way.

 When the pressure is released, water will spill out into the reserve or from the cap itself.